 Does a pool make sense?

-Our recent hot, dry weather might have you thinking about adding a pool to your home or, if you’re in the market, buying a home with a pool.
+Being in 2020 quarantine with our recent hot, dry weather might have you thinking about adding a pool to your home or, if you’re in the market, buying a home with a pool.
 Sounds great, huh?
 But before you take the plunge (pun intended!), learn how a pool could affect your home’s value and your wallet.

 A pool will add value to my home, won’t it?